USAFA-Data364/vm/README.rst

 ================

-This repository contains scripts to automate the configuration of a virtual machine (VM) with all software required for Data Sci 364: Data Acquisition and Management at the `United States Air Force Academy`_.
+This repository contains scripts to automate the configuration of a virtual machine (VM) with all software required for Data 364: Data Acquisition and Management at the `United States Air Force Academy`_.

 .. _United States Air Force Academy: https://www.usafa.edu/